.

 “We've had a lot of changes over time to our lab workflows and adapted to them,” said Corey Handlesman, Summit Pathology’s Director of IT.
 “The flexibility of the LIS system has been a crucial part of accommodating these changes, whether they were changes that were needed for compliance or just to grow successfully.”

-In particular, Handlesman credited LigoLab’s real-time workflow action queues and advanced lab workflow automation for replacing checklists, streamlining laboratory revenue cycle management (lab RCM), cutting operational costs, and creating a custom MIPS reporting solution.
+In particular, Handlesman credited LigoLab’s real-time workflow action queues and advanced lab workflow automation for replacing checklists, streamlining laboratory revenue cycle management (laboratory billing), cutting operational costs, and creating a custom MIPS reporting solution.

 Workflow Action Queues - Explained